Optimise cTrader Backtest Settings in Xen

 Make sure your cBot:

-- Builds successfully in cTrader Algo
+- compiles successfully in cTrader Algo

-- Runs without runtime errors
+- runs without runtime errors

-- Uses valid input parameters
+- uses valid input parameters

 What to Optimise

-- Indicator periods
+- indicator periods

-- Entry thresholds
+- entry or exit thresholds

-- Stop loss values
+- stop loss and take profit values

-- Trade filters
+- trade filters

 Note